-ADOT has been working closely with the Federal Transit Administration, the Federal Railroad Administration and local governments and planning organizations in Maricopa, Pinal and Pima counties to determine which routes would move forward for further study.
-The decision to pursue these three alternatives came not only from technical evaluations, but was also largely based on public input.
-During the last two years of the study, nearly 7,000 people across Arizona completed surveys to weigh in with their ideas of which routes best served communities.
+The Arizona Department of Transportation has been working closely with the Federal Railroad Administration and other federal agencies, as well as local governments and planning organizations in Maricopa, Pinal and Pima counties to determine which routes will move forward for further study.
+To support that effort, a Draft Tier 1 Environmental Impact Statement has been prepared and is now available for public review.
+The decision to pursue the alternatives in the Draft Tier 1 EIS came not only from technical evaluations, but was also largely based on public and agency input.
+During the last four years of the study, more than 10,000 people across Arizona have completed surveys to weigh in with their ideas of which routes best served their communities.

-Ultimately ADOT's passenger rail line will be designed as a blended service: An express service would have few stops between Phoenix and Tucson and a local service would stop at several communities along the way.
+The proposed passenger rail line will be designed as a blended service: An express service would have few stops between Tucson and Phoenix, and a local service would stop at several communities along the way.

-There is currently no construction schedule and no funding identified for a project to build a rail system between Phoenix and Tucson.
+There is currently no construction schedule and no funding identified for a project to build a rail system between Tucson and Phoenix.
 It will be up to the public and policymakers to decide if the project is feasible and how to generate the funding to pay for the project.